SAFCSP-Team/exception-handling/README.md

 **Problem**

-Include error handling to handle cases such as duplicate roll numbers or non-existent students.
+Include error handling to handle cases such as duplicate id numbers or non-existent students.

 **Implementation**

+Before start, you should resolve [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) to complete exception hadling concept in your program.

 1. Create a package to organize your classes.
 2. Create `Student` class within the package, with attributes like name, id number, age, and grade.
 Include